Jô: Later career

-On 17 June 2020, Corinthians announced that Jô would make his second return to the club and wear the number 77 as an allusion to the 1977 Campeonato Paulista.
-Jô's third spell at Timão, however, was surrounded by controversy.
-The striker went to a resort during the height of the coronavirus pandemic in Brazil, wore a green boot – which indirectly alluded to rival Palmeiras – and missed training.
-In June 2022, after another absence, Jô and Corinthians terminated their contract.
+On 17 June 2020, Corinthians announced the return of Jô for a second spell at the club, with the striker wearing the number 77 in reference to the club’s 1977 Campeonato Paulista title.
+His third period at Corinthians drew media attention following disciplinary issues, including missed training sessions during the COVID-19 pandemic.
+In June 2022, after further absences, Jô and the club mutually agreed to terminate his contract.

-He then played for Ceará in 2022.

-On 25 January 2023, Jô joined Saudi Arabian club Al-Jabalain.
-On 30 January 2023, just five days later, Al-Jabalain announced that they had released Jô from his contract.
+Later in 2022, he joined Ceará.
+On 25 January 2023, Jô signed with Saudi Arabian club Al-Jabalain, but the club announced his release five days later.

 On 26 February 2023, Jô announced his retirement from professional football at the age of 35.

-On 5 January 2024, Jô came back from retirement and signed for recently-promoted to Série B side Amazonas.

-On 30 August 2024, Jô joined Campeonato Brasileiro Série D club Itabirito.
+He returned from retirement on 5 January 2024, signing with Amazonas FC, newly promoted to Campeonato Brasileiro Série B. On 30 August 2024, he joined Campeonato Brasileiro Série D side Itabirito FC.

-On 13 August 2025, Jô retired from football for a second time.
+On 13 August 2025, Jô announced his second retirement from professional football.